dandelion-systems/stockdata77/README.md

 `remove(ticker:str, api:str = "YF")` - removes the quote for the `ticker`. `ticker` and `api` are the same as when calling `append()`.
 If there is no entry for the ticker/api pair in the internal database, `remove()` returns silently.

 `maintain(interval:int)` - start updating stock quotes at regular intervals (in seconds).
-This method forkes a thread that keeps calling the relevant APIs and updating the internal dictionary with new data.
+This method forks a thread that keeps calling the relevant APIs and updating the internal dictionary with new data.
 Use `desist()` to stop.

 `desist()` - stop updating stock quotes.